PrasoonMishra/PrasoonMishra/README.md

 ### Hi there 👋

--I am Prasoon.
-Living to have a impact, no matter how small it is. 🌲 -Will love to write "Tales of a Gutsy Ninja Programmer" one day. 😉
+I am Prasoon. *Living to have a impact, no matter how small it is.* 🌲

 ### About Me:
 - Doing research in Parallel programming with [Prof. Krishna Nandivada](http://www.cse.iitm.ac.in/~krishna/).
 - Interested in High Performance Computing & Compilers
 - Occasionally doing Competitive Programming
 - Love chess
+- Will love to write "Tales of a Gutsy Ninja Programmer" one day. 😉

 ### 🔨 Languages and Tools: